top of page

 The friends have gathered an excellent archive of material which can be viewed on their website by clicking here.

-The PCC of Hornsey Parish Church is ever grateful to the friends for their continued efforts to ensure this highly significant building is maintained and enjoyed.
+The PCC of Hornsey Parish Church is ever grateful to the Friends of Hornsey Church Tower (FoHCT) for their continued efforts to ensure this highly significant building is maintained and enjoyed.

-Ivy-Mantled Tower – A history of the church and churchyard of St Mary Hornsey, Middlesex
+Ivy-Mantled Tower – A history of the church and churchyard of St Mary's Hornsey, Middlesex

 For those wishing to find out more about the tower, Bridget Cherry OBE, FSA, Hon FRIBA, an architectural historian who edited the Pevsner Architectural Guides series, has published a comprehensive history entitled ‘Ivy-Mantled Tower.
 It tells the compelling story of the succession of buildings from the medieval church with its bell tower (which still stands) to an 1833 church, followed by a late Victorian one which was demolished in 1969.